 When starting your emergency preparedness, it is wise to start with water.
 Storing water can be pretty inexpensive.
 It also is very necessary.
 You can only survive 3 days without water.
 As a parent, you aren’t going to be able to curl up in a ball and wait it out and hope water comes soon.
 You will need water so you can take care of your kids.

 You children also need water.
 Have you ever been trapped in your vehicle with thirsty children and no water?
 They really seem to think they are going to die needing to wait another ten minutes until you get home and can give them water.
 Thirsty children are not fun.
 You don’t want to be stuck without water.
-This post contains affiliate links.
+This post may contain affiliate links which won’t change your price but will share some commission.

 Storing at Home